dagmawi-tarekegn/Final-Project-ACT/README.md

 # CodeMentor - Coding Tutorial Landing Page

-A responsive landing page for CodeMentor, a fictional coding tutorial service.
-Built with vanilla HTML, CSS, and JavaScript.
+A responsive landing page for CodeMentor, a coding tutorial service.
+Built with HTML, CSS, and JavaScript.

 ## 📋 Project Description